 - CHAINS - All the baskets look nearly new and have heavy chains.

-- SPACING - A bit below average.
-It's a tight fit, but there really is not much to work with in the park space provided.
-There are numerous occurrences where the basket and next tee are perilously close. a couple of times they are separated by less than 40 feet.
-Baskets 5 and 8 are almost on top of each other.
+- SPACING - Below average.
+It's a tight fit, but there really is not much to work with in the space provided.
+There are numerous occurrences where the basket and next are perilously close.
+Baskets (5 and 17) are almost on top of each other.
 The group of holes (11-15) are stacked with just about no separation.

 Pros: This course had a few pros.
 The par 2's were still reasonably difficult in my opinion.
 Hole one is a difficult par 2 right into the woods.
 Holes 5-7 are nice and open with reasonable obstacles in the way.
 The park is very nice too and not too far away from the beach for people like myself just visiting.